Zeigren/githugo/README.md

 ### [Docker Compose](https://docs.docker.com/compose/)

-You'll need to create a `config` folder and put the relevant configuration files you created/modified into it.
+You'll need to create a `config` folder and put `website_nginx.conf` in it, if you're using NGINX for SSL also put your SSL certificate and SSL key in it.

 Run with `docker-compose up -d`.
-View using `yourdomain.com:9080` or `127.0.0.1:9080`.
+View using `yourdomain.test:9080` or `127.0.0.1:9080`.